Tight lower bounds on the time it takes to generate a geometric phase: A Margolus-Levitin type estimate

 and if $\langle H\rangle>\epsilon_1$, then

-In both cases, with suitable choices of initial state and eigenvalues, we can arrange it so that none, either, or both of the quotients on the right in the Margolus-Levitin type estimate \eqref{MLQSL} assume the value $\tau$.
-If, on the other hand, $\langle H\rangle=\epsilon_1$, then $\theta=0$, and the first quotient in \eqref{MLQSL} vanishes.
-The other quotient is
+In both cases, with suitable choices of initial states and eigenvalues, we can arrange it so that none, either, or both of the quotients on the right in the Margolus-Levitin type estimate \eqref{MLQSL} assume the value $\tau$.
+If, on the other hand, $\langle H\rangle=\epsilon_1$, then $\gamma=0$ and $n_1=0$.
+In this case, the first quotient in \eqref{MLQSL} vanishes and the second quotient is

-We can arrange it so that $n_1=n_2+1$ as well as $n_1>n_2+1$.
+We can arrange it so that $n_2=-1$ as well as $n_2<-1$.